scicloj/clojisr/doc/existing_libraries.md

 * [clj-jri](https://github.com/fanannan/clj-jri) by SAWADA Takahiro / Gugen Koubou LLC is another, simple, wrapper of R through JRI.
 It does not support a data-frame-like structure on the Clojure side.

-* [rashinban](https://github.com/tnoda/rashinban) by Takahiro Noda is another simple Clojure library for calling R through Rserve, with a clean and simple API.
+* [rashinban](https://github.com/tnoda/rashinban) by Takahiro Noda is another simple Clojure library for calling R through Rserve, with a clean and simple API, based on wrapping R functions with Clojure functions.
 It does not support a data-frame-like notion either.

 * [Opencpu-clj](https://github.com/behrica/opencpu-clj) is another, earlier project by Carsten Behring.
 It uses Opencpu as the R backend.
   * Some experiment to generalize to Clojuresctipt has been done [here](https://www.reddit.com/r/Clojure/comments/8zn0zk/1_some_experiments_in_calling_r_from/) (currently broken).